-As compensation for their service on our Board, each of our non-employee directors receive an annual retainer of \$200,000, of which \$80,000 is paid in cash and \$120,000 is paid in the form of restricted stock.
+In 2019, as compensation for their service on our Board, each of our non-employee directors receive an annual retainer of \$200,000, of which \$80,000 is paid in cash and \$120,000 is paid in the form of restricted stock.
+The vesting of all restricted stock grants to our non-employee directors fully accelerates upon our change in control.
 Additionally, our Chairman of the Board receives an annual cash retainer of \$150,000 for service in this position.
 The additional annual retainers for serving as Chair of the Audit Committee, Compensation Committee and Governance Committee are \$20,000, \$15,000 and \$10,000, respectively.
-Mr. Alec C. Covington declined receipt of the \$10,000 annual retainer for serving as Chair of the Governance Committee.
 Our non-employee directors do not receive any perquisites.
 Mr. Gerald Volas, who is a director and Chief Executive Officer of our company, does not receive additional compensation for service as a director.
-The table below shows compensation for the year ended December 31, 2018.
+The table below shows compensation for the year ended December 31, 2019.